sumatrapdfreader/sumatrapdf/mupdf/docs/src/mutool-object-structured-text.rst

     .. note::

         On `beginLine` the direction parameter is a vector (e.g. `[0, 1]`) and can you can calculate the rotation as an angle with some trigonometry on the vector.

-.. method:: asJSON()
+.. method:: asJSON(scale)

     |wasm_tag|

     Returns the instance in :title:`JSON` format.

+    :arg scale: `Float` Default: `1`.
+Multiply all the coordinates by this factor to get the coordinates at another resolution.
     :return: `String`.

     |example_tag|